Anthony S. Chen

 Anthony S. Chen is Associate Professor of Sociology and Political Science at Northwestern University and a Faculty Fellow at the Institute for Policy Research.
 He is interested in American political development and public policy since the New Deal, with a special focus on the politics of social policy, civil rights, health care, and economic regulation.

 Chen’s first book, The Fifth Freedom: Jobs, Politics, and Civil Rights in the United States, 1941-1972 (Princeton, 2009), was co-winner of the Gladys M. Kammerer Award (2010) from the American Political Science Association (APSA), co-winner of the J. David Greenstone Award (2010) from the APSA’s Politics and History Section, winner of the Best Book Award (2010) from the APSA’s Race, Ethnicity, and Politics Section, and winner of the President's Book Award (2008) from the Social Science History Association.
 In collaboration with Lisa Stulberg, he is writing a new book (under advance contract with Princeton) on the origins and development of affirmative action in college admissions.
-He is also beginning new research on the transformation of the regulatory state since the Nixon administration.
+He is beginning new research that explores the links between the political and legal mobilization of organized business, the transformation of the regulatory state, and the rise of economic inequality since the 1970s.
 His work has appeared in the American Journal of Sociology, the Journal of American History, the Journal of Health Politics, Policy and Law, and Studies in American Political Development.

 SOCIOL 110: Introduction to Sociology Syllabus